Could the Queen Theater become a home for the House of Blues?

 Jim Yeager, public relations representative for the division of Live Nation, reported via Email that “we have no formal arrangement in place with the Queen Theater in Wilmington, Delaware.”
 He added that “we are in discussions with venues throughout the United States on a variety of fronts, on a nearly daily basis.”

 Earlier this week, WDEL reported that Live Nation was a likely replacement for World Cafe Live, which will check out of The Queen in late May.
-World Cafe Live cited a lack of business at the special events and live music venue.
+World Cafe Live cited a lack of business at the special events and live music venue as the reason for the departure.

 World Cafe Live will continue to operate a site in Philadelphia.
 In that city, founder Hal Real leveraged a relationship with public radio station WXPN in showcasing a variety of music genres and artists.